LubinKerhuel/hugo/content/authors/lubin/_index.md

 Embedded systems requires programming skills and an important set-up effort.
 Control algorithm is typically implemented last with a PI feedback loop.
 However control theory provides many solutions to explore improving systems dynamic responses, perturbation rejection and robusness to model mismatch.

-Interrested in applied math, I developed a blockset for Matlab/Simulink targeting dsPIC microcontrollers in 2005.
+Interested in applied math, I developed a blockset for Matlab/Simulink targeting dsPIC microcontrollers in 2005.
 It enables focusing on the controller part using simulink simulation rather than on implementation problems.
 Rapid Control Prototyping (RCP) became possible on any dsPIC based board.
 It is embedded on cheap demo or custom board and does not required budget to aquire high-end tools like dSPACE, SpeedGoat, National Instrument alternative.

 $$
 \text{One push button}